Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <span id="linkef83484d_6e78_4153_8941_0ab88a272734" class="anchor"></span>Table
-'[Common data objects with TAG’s and AC‘s](#linkef83484d_6e78_4153_8941_0ab88a272734)' lists all common data structures defined for the OPTIGA™ with its TAG’s and AC’s.
+'[Common data objects with TAG’s and AC‘s](#linkef83484d_6e78_4153_8941_0ab88a272734)' lists all common data structures defined for the OPTIGA™ Trust M with its TAG’s and AC’s.

 46. > Common data objects with TAG’s and AC‘s